OCA/sale-workflow/sale_product_set_packaging_qty/README.rst

 -  Son (Ho Dac) <hodacson.6491@gmail.com>
 -  Phuc (Tran Thanh) phuc@trobz.com
 -  Simone Orsi <simone.orsi@camptocamp.com>
+-  Tris Doan <trisdoan@trobz.com>

 Other credits
 -------------

-The development of this module has been financially supported by:
+The development and migration of this module has been financially supported by:

 -  Camptocamp